signalfx/signalfx-agent/docs/pguidance/agent-install-packages.md

 ### Install with Debian

-1. Remove collector services such as `collectd`
+1. Remove collector services such as `collectd`.

-2. Remove third-party instrumentation and agent software **Note:**
+2. Remove third-party instrumentation and agent software.

+   **NOTE:**
    Do not use automatic instrumentation or instrumentation agents from other vendors when you're using SignalFx instrumentation.
 The results are unpredictable, but your instrumentation may break and your application may crash.

-3. To download the GNU Privacy Guard (**GnuPG**) security key for the Debian package, run
+3. To download the GNU Privacy Guard (**GnuPG**) security key for the Debian package, run the following command:

         curl -sSL https://splunk.jfrog.io/splunk/signalfx-agent-deb/splunk-B3CD4420.gpg > /etc/apt/trusted.gpg.d/splunk.gpg

-4. To add an entry for the SignalFx Smart Agent package to Debian, run
+4. To add an entry for the SignalFx Smart Agent package to Debian, run the following command:

         echo 'deb https://splunk.jfrog.io/splunk/signalfx-agent-deb release main' > /etc/apt/sources.list.d/signalfx-agent.list

-5. To update the Debian package lists with the SignalFx Smart Agent package information, run
+5. To update the Debian package lists with the SignalFx Smart Agent package information, run the following command:

         apt-get update

-6. To install the Agent, run
+6. To install the Agent, run the following command:

         apt-get install -y signalfx-agent